Speckmops/CoinMarketCapAPI-Wrapper/README.md

 # Getting startet
-You just have to include the CoinMarketCapAPI.dll from bin\ directory into your project.
+You just have to include the CoinMarketCapAPI-Wrapper.dll from bin\ directory into your project.

 After that add this namespace to your using-section:
 ```C#